data-analyst-portfolio-web/data-analyst-portfolio/Telecom Profitability & Customer Segmentation Dashboard/README.md

 # 📘 Telecom Profitability & Customer Segmentation Dashboard

-A Power BI dashboard project designed to deliver **insights into profit trends, customer value, churn indicators**, and usage segmentation across telecom services.
-It supports strategic decisions by transforming raw subscriber and usage data into actionable KPIs and visual narratives.
+This project delivers a Power BI dashboard that uncovers profit trends, churn risks, and customer segmentation patterns using telecom subscriber and billing data.
+It enables commercial and product teams to explore and act on insights that drive revenue growth and retention.

 ---